 (b) If the equipment is to be installed in a building that has not yet been built, then it can either be secured on the foundation of its final site or may be located anywhere on the property.
 No utilities, piping, or duct work may be connected to the equipment.
 The equipment shall not be operated.

-(G) The director, at his/her discretion and in writing, may determine that an activity not listed in paragraphs (E) and (F) of this rule is an activity that can be undertaken prior to obtaining a final permit-to-install or PTIO for an air contaminant source project.
-Any activity approved by the director must meet the requirements described in division (F)(5) of section 3704.03 of the Revised Code and must meet all applicable law.
-A request for approval of these activities shall be made in writing and shall provide: a detailed description of the desired activities; an analysis of why the activities are allowed under all state and federal air pollution rules, regulations and/or laws; and a description of the adverse consequences that would occur to the permittee if the activities were not allowed prior to obtaining a final permit-to-install or PTIO.
+(G) At the director's discretion and in writing, the director may determine that an activity not listed in paragraphs (E) and (F) of this rule is an activity that can be undertaken prior to obtaining a final permit-to-install or PTIO for an air contaminant source project.
+Any activity approved by the director shall meet the requirements described in division (F)(5) of section 3704.03 of the Revised Code and shall meet all applicable law.
+A request for approval of these activities shall be made in writing and shall provide: a detailed description of the desired activities; an analysis of why the activities are allowed under all state and federal air pollution rules, regulations or laws; and a description of the adverse consequences that would occur to the permittee if the activities were not allowed prior to obtaining a final permit-to-install or PTIO.

 Promulgated Under: 119.03